ocramos2/WordPress-Scalable-and-Highly-Available-Deployment/README.md

 ## Acknowledgment

 This tutorial is adapted from the [AWS Elastic Beanstalk tutorial for deploying a high-availability WordPress website](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/php-hawordpress-tutorial.html) provided by Amazon Web Services.
-I extend my gratitude to AWS for providing this valuable resource, which served as the foundation for the "Scalable and Highly-Available WordPress Deployment" tutorial.
+We extend our gratitude to AWS for providing this valuable resource, which served as the foundation for the "Scalable and Highly-Available WordPress Deployment" tutorial.